Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 You can use all the regular single-threaded mutable structures inside the scope of a particular coroutine.
 However, sharing mutable state _between_ coroutines is potentially dangerous.
-If you use a coroutine builder that install a dispatcher to resume all coroutines JS-style in the single event-dispatch thread, like the `Swing` interceptor shown in [continuation interceptor](#continuation-interceptor) section, then you can safely work with all shared objects that are generally modified from this event-dispatch thread.
+If you use a coroutine builder that installs a dispatcher to resume all coroutines JS-style in the single event-dispatch thread, like the `Swing` interceptor shown in [continuation interceptor](#continuation-interceptor) section, then you can safely work with all shared objects that are generally modified from this event-dispatch thread.